abhinavsingh/proxy.py/README.md

                         inactive connection must be dropped.
 Inactivity is defined by no data sent or received by the client.
   --server-recvbuf-size SERVER_RECVBUF_SIZE
-                        Default: 1 MB.
+                        Default: 128 KB.
 Maximum amount of data received from the server in a single recv() operation.
-Bump this value for faster downloads at the expense of increased RAM.
   --disable-http-proxy  Default: False.
 Whether to disable
                         proxy.HttpProxyPlugin.
   --disable-headers DISABLE_HEADERS